 Digital Information Technology

-- Development of key skills that prove their aptitude in digital information technology, such as project planning, designing and creating user interfaces, creating dashboards to present and interpret data.
+- Project planning, designing and creating user interfaces, creating dashboards to present and interpret data

 - Knowledge that underpins effective use of skills, processes and attitudes in the sector, such as how different user interfaces meet user needs, how organisations collect and use data to make decisions, virtual workplaces, cyber security and legal and ethical issues.

-- The award complements learning in GCSE programmes, such as the GCSE in Computer Science, by broadening experience and skills participation in different type of activities.
-It gives students the opportunity to apply knowledge and skills practically through project work, such as planning and designing a user interface and developing a dashboard to interpret trends in data.
+The qualification complements learning, by broadening experience and skills participation in different type of activities.
+It gives learners the opportunity to apply knowledge and skills practically through project work.